How does this company make money?

 What does this company depend on?

-The network depends on runway access and air traffic control coordination at Memphis International Airport, FAA Part 121 air carrier operating certificates (the regulatory authorization required for scheduled freight flights), maintenance capabilities for the Boeing 767 and 777 freighter fleet, fuel supply contracts at Memphis and spoke airports, and CBP (U.S. Customs and Border Protection) customs clearance facilities at international gateway locations.
+The operation cannot run without runway access and air traffic control coordination at Memphis International Airport, FAA Part 121 operating certificates that legally allow scheduled freight flights, maintenance support for the Boeing 767 and 777 freighter fleet, fuel supply contracts at Memphis and at spoke airports across the continent, and CBP customs clearance facilities at international gateway locations.

 Who depends on this company?